project-a/facebook-ads-performance-downloader/README.md

                                 Example: "2015-01-01"
       --redownload_window TEXT  The number of days for which the performance data will be redownloaded.
 Example: "28"
+      --target_accounts TEXT    The accounts to download, comma separated, if not set or empty each available account will be tried.
+                                Example: ""

       --help                    Show this message and exit.